VNSHANPR/embedding_RAG/README.md

-# embedding_RAG
+# Transformers : Enablement series
-Enablement on embeddings, similarity search, vector databases &amp; RAG
+An attempt to understand the Gen AI terms and